esy/esy/docs/configuration.md

 Commands specified in `esy.build` are always executed for the root's project when user calls `esy build` command.

-[Esy variable substitution syntax](environment.md#variable-substitution-syntax) can be used to declare build commands.
+[esy variable substitution syntax](environment.md#variable-substitution-syntax) can be used to declare build commands.

 ### `esy.install`